lu-w/stars-logic-mtcq/README.md

 ## Tests

-To verify the implementation, some test cases are offered.
+To verify the implementation, some test cases are provided.
 Execute them by `./gradlew test`.

 ## Usage

-For a complete example on using the library, refer to `src/kotlin/tools/aqua/stars/logic/mtcq/MTCQTest.kt`.

-The general steps are:
+The general steps of using this library are:

 ### 1. Initialize the evaluator